mayasheth/mayasheth.github.io/_posts/2021-04-14-MM3-a-midmonth-countdown.md

 **"Why" — Wendell Berry**

-> Why all the embarrassment\n
+> Why all the embarrassment
-about being happy?\n
+about being happy?
-Sometimes I'm as happy\n
+Sometimes I'm as happy
-as a sleeping dog,\n
+as a sleeping dog,
-and for the same reasons,\n
+and for the same reasons,
 and for others.